What CMS's Proposed NTAP Change Means for Your Breakthrough Device Strategy

 So our view is pretty simple: Breakthrough is still a high-reward, relatively low-risk strategic tool.
 What may change under this proposal is not whether companies should pursue it, but how they should think about its value -- less as a reimbursement shortcut, and more as a way to validate their story early, get closer to FDA, and build a smarter evidence plan for the path ahead.

-For more information, please reach out to our team: CONTACT US
+For more information on the proposed NTAP change, please reach out to our team: CONTACT US

 Click the Icon below to share this with your network